ledgetech/lua-resty-http/README.md

 In case of success, returns `1`.
 In case of errors, returns `nil, err`.
 In the case where the conneciton is conditionally closed as described above, returns `2` and the error string `connection must be closed`.

+## set_proxy_options

+`syntax: httpc:set_proxy_options(opts)`

+Configure an http proxy to be used with this client instance.
+The `opts` is a table that accepts the following fields:

+* `http_proxy` - an URI to a proxy server to be used with http requests
+* `https_proxy` - an URI to a proxy server to be used with https requests
+* `no_proxy` - a comma separated list of hosts that should not be proxied.

+Note that proxy options are only applied when using the high-level `request_uri()` API.

 ## get_reused_times

 `syntax: times, err = httpc:get_reused_times()`